logo

 We invite authors to submit unpublished original papers, written in English.
 Submitted papers should not have been previously published or accepted for publication in substantially similar form in any peer-reviewed venue, such as journals, conferences, or workshops.

-The authors should consult ECIR paper guidelines and Fuhr’s guide to avoid common IR evaluation mistakes, for the preparation of their papers.
-The authors should consult the Springer's authors' guidelines and use their proceedings templates, either LaTeX or Word.
+The authors should consult the Springer's authors' guidelines and use their proceedings templates, either LaTeX (including Overleaf) or Word.

 Papers should be submitted as PDF files to Easychair at https://easychair.org/conferences/?conf=irongraphs2024.